Beyond Barren Plateaus: Quantum Variational Algorithms Are Swamped With Traps: Shallow VQAs as Random Fields

 Unlike the nonlocal ansatz case~\cite{anschuetz2022critical}, here we are unable to show the full convergence in distribution of shallow local VQAs to WHRFs.
 Instead, we focus on the joint distribution of the loss function, gradient norm, and Hessian determinant, where the gradient and Hessian have been normalized by the number of parameters $q$ in the reverse light cone of each term in the Pauli expansion of the problem Hamiltonian; by the parameter shift rule~\cite{schuld2019evaluating,PhysRevA.103.012405}, it is easy to see that this bounds the gradient norm and Hessian eigenvalues as $q$ is large.
 The local minima results of \cite{anschuetz2022critical} depend only on this joint distribution, and thus showing this convergence suffices for our purposes.

 We now review the setup of the VQA loss functions we are considering.
-Throughout the course of this review, we will make various assumptions, particularly on the distribution of gates in the VQA ansatz and on the independence of various reverse light cones; we discuss these assumptions and whether or not they are reasonable in more detail at the end of this Appendix.
-As mentioned in Section~\ref{sec:vqas_as_whrfs_inf}, we consider optimizing VQAs on the problem Hamiltonian $\bm{H}\neq\bm{0}$, which has Pauli decomposition:
+Throughout the course of this review, we will make various assumptions, particularly on the distribution of gates in the VQA ansatz and on the independence of various reverse light cones; we discuss these assumptions and whether or not they are reasonable in more detail at the end of this Section.
+As mentioned in the main text, we consider optimizing VQAs on the problem Hamiltonian $\bm{H}\neq\bm{0}$, which has Pauli decomposition:

 WLOG, we assume here $\bm{H}$ is traceless, and that all $\alpha_i>0$.
 To simplify our analysis, we will consider the case where the reverse light cone of each term $\alpha_i\bm{P_i}$ in the Pauli decomposition of $\bm{H}$ is i.i.d. drawn from the same distribution of ansatzes, with the same parameter dependence.
 To make this more concrete, assume that the reverse light cone of each $\alpha_i\bm{P_i}$ is of the form $\bm{V_i}\left(\bm{\theta}\right)\ket{\bm{0}}$ where $\bm{\theta}\in\mathbb{R}^q$, and has support on a number $l\ll n$ of qubits.
-In this regime, we can scale and shift the loss landscape of \eqref{eq:loss_func} to be of the form:
+In this regime, we can scale and shift the loss landscape of the standard variational loss function